/

 Smokers are six times more likely to have serious gum (periodontal) disease that can involve not just the pink gum but also the supporting bone and the membrane that holds the teeth in place.
 In advanced gum disease, teeth can become loose and eventually need to be extracted.

-Flossing and careful brushing tends to slow down the deterioration, but smokers often have reduced sensation in their mouths and it is difficult to detect and remove all the plaque at the gum margins.
+Flossing and careful brushing tend to slow down the deterioration, but smokers often have reduced sensation in their mouths, and it is difficult to detect and remove all the plaque at the gum margins.

 Oral Cancer

-Besides the damage to teeth and gums that smoking can cause, it still remains the single biggest risk factor in contracting oral cancer.
+Besides the damage to teeth and gums that smoking can cause, it remains the single biggest risk factor for contracting oral cancer.